StockwatchDev/application_settings/docs/3-Files.md

 === "`config.toml` file for the configuration example"
     ```toml
+    # Use this file to set the config that you prefer by editing the file
+    name = "application specific name"
     [section1]
-    # Use this section to set the config that you prefer by editing the file
-    # field1 has default value 'field1'
+    # field1 has default value 0.5
-    field1 = "my own version of the first field"
+    field1 = -0.5
     # field2 has default value 2
     field2 = 22
     ```